 Keep your face mask on

-One unique accessory of 2020 is a face mask which can also work to help keep the tip of your nose warm!
-Wear that mask even if you’re alone in your office and your breath will help keep your face warm.
-However, you may want to bring a couple of clean masks each day to the office so that you can change them if they get damp or soiled.
+One unique accessory of our times is a face mask which can also help keep the tip of your nose warm!
+Wear that mask even if you’re alone in your office, and your breath will help keep your face warm.
+However, you may want to bring a couple of clean masks to the office so that you can change them if they get damp or soiled.

 Put on the kettle

-Though you may love iced beverages year round, you will keep your hands and body warmer if you learn to sip hot beverages like tea, coffee, cocoa, or even broth from an insulated mug during the day.
-Since many offices may have done away with communal coffee or tea stations due to Covid-19 cross-contamination concerns, consider investing in a small electric kettle for your office so you can boil water at any time of the work day.
+Though you may love iced beverages all year, you will keep your hands and body warmer if you learn to sip hot beverages like tea, coffee, cocoa, or even broth from an insulated mug during the day.
+Consider investing in a small electric kettle for your office so you can boil water at any time of the workday.

 Finally, if possible, get up from your desk every hour or so and do some light exercise to get the blood flowing.
-Consider walking stairs instead of taking the elevator.
-Move from side to side and swing your arms in wide circles can help move blood to your hands.
-Please note that some exercise can actually worsen Raynaud’s, so proceed with caution.
+Consider walking up the stairs instead of taking the elevator.
+Moving from side to side and swinging your arms in wide circles can help move blood to your hands.
+Please note that some exercise can actually worsen Raynaud’s, so find what works for you.